ElesiqArt/buffer_handle_http_header/README.md

 All code is scoped in `namespace buffer_handle_http_header`.

-A layer on top of buffer handle functions and functors is provided in order to handle HTTP header fields in the last (section)[common].
+A [layer](common) on top of buffer handle functions and functors is provided in order to handle HTTP header fields.

 ### Types

-The [four types](https://github.com/gscano/buffer_handle/blob/v1.1/README.md#types) defined by buffer handle are directly imported to avoid scoping:
+The four types defined by [buffer handle](https://github.com/gscano/buffer_handle/blob/v1.4/README.md#types) are directly imported to avoid scoping:
 ```cpp
 //Declared in buffer_handle_http_header/type.hpp